rittermod/FS25_AdjustStorageCapacity/README.md

 ## Usage

+### At a Storage Facility
 1. Load a savegame with the mod enabled
 2. Approach a storage facility (silo, production, husbandry)
 3. Press `K` to open the capacity settings dialog
 4. Double-click or press Enter on a fill type to edit its capacity
 5. Enter the new value and press Enter to apply
 6. Press Escape to cancel editing or close the dialog

+### From In-Game Menu
+1. Open the Production or Animals menu (ESC → Production / Animals)
+2. Select a production facility or husbandry
+3. Press `K` to open the capacity dialog for the selected facility
+4. Edit capacities as described above

 ## Console Commands